ramonsmits/Base64Encoder/readme.md

  * Support for a couple of 'standard' Base64 encoding methods like xml and url encoding more information can be found at : http://en.wikipedia.org/wiki/Base64

+# Base7, Base10, Base16, Base52, Base62

+The name of the library is called Base64Encoder but it also provides other base converters.
+All converters inherit from a base class BaseCalculater which can convert any byte array to/from a specific base encoding character set.
+I needed a Base52 encoder so that is the reason that I refactored the code to support this and I added Base7, Base10 and Base16 just for demo purpose.
+The Base62 is included because it is pretty common as it solves the web incompatibilities of Base64 encoding.

 # Performance